vectordotdev/vector/docs/highlights/2020-10-27-metrics-sources.md

 CPU resources for that host_!
 We cover this in detail in our [Kubernetes announcements post][kubernetes_announcement].
 It's a genuine and costly problem.
 Vector has its sights set on solving this.
-We want Vector to be the single pipeline for all of your logs, metrics, and traces.
+We want Vector to be the single agent for all of your logs, metrics, and traces.

 ## Get Started